Using post it notes for reading comprehension in the elementary classroom is such a simple, yet powerful teaching strategy.

 When used properly, anchor charts are effective instructional tools that aid in reinforcing skills or procedures.

-Using post it notes for reading comprehension via the use of anchor charts allows students to observe and learn from their peers’ thinking because the work is on public display.
+Using post it notes for reading comprehension via the use of anchor charts allows students to observe and learn from their peers’ thinking processes because the work is on public display.

 Using Post It Notes for Reading Comprehension: After Reading Strategies